cragtok/next_js_features_app/README.md

 ### Routing

-Basic routing - Homepage containing a menu of all the pages in the application.
+Basic routing - `/routes/basic`
+- A page using basic routing.
+- Access the route and display it to the user.

+Dynamic routing - `/routes/dynamic/[slug]`
-Dynamic routing - A page containing a dynamic route segment.
+- A page containing a dynamic route segment `[slug]`.
-- Display the segment to the user.
+- Display the dynamic segment back to the user.
 - Pre-render certain unique dynamic routes.

 ### Data Fetching

+SSR - `/data-fetching/ssr`
-SSR - A page that displays data that changes frequently, like current stock prices or a real-time news feed.
+- A page that displays data that changes frequently, like current stock prices or a real-time news feed.
 - Use server component
 - Use a loading UI
 - May also add manual delay for testing

+SSG - `/data-fetching/ssg`
-SSG - A static page that pre-renders in build time
+- A static page that pre-renders during build time.
-- A static blog page with a few pre-rendered posts.
+- Example: A static blog page with a few pre-rendered posts.

-- Emphasize that these pages are fast because they're built once.
+ISR  - `/data-fetching/isr`

-ISR - A page that displays content (e.g., a product list) that is mostly static but might need occasional updates.
+- A page that displays content (e.g., a product list) that is mostly static but might need occasional updates.
 - Show how the content updates after a specified revalidate time without a full redeploy.
 - Example: ISR page that shows time and date, caches page for 30s and then renders it again with new time and date

+CSR - `/data-fetching/csr`
-CSR - Using `useEffect` or a client-side data fetching library (like SWR or React Query) in a Client Component.
+- Using `useEffect` or a client-side data fetching library (like SWR or React Query) in a Client Component.
 - Add some dynamic features

 ### Streaming (with Suspense)

+Streaming  - `/streaming`
-A page that loads different parts of its content over time, using Suspense boundaries to show loading indicators while waiting for data.
+- A page that loads different parts of its content over time, using Suspense boundaries to show loading indicators while waiting for data.
-- streams in 3 components one after another
+- Streams in 3 components one after another
 - based on server components and suspense boundaries
 - each component has a timeout of 2s
 - components are nested within each other

 ### Server Actions

+Server Action - `/server-action`.
-A page with a form that uses a Server Action to update some data and then revalidates cached data or updates the UI without a separate API route.
+- A page with a form that uses a Server Action to update some data and then revalidates cached data or updates the UI without a separate API route.

 ### Middleware

+AB-testing - `/middleware/ab-testing`
-Redirect a percentage of users to an alternative version of a page (e.g., `/home-a` vs. `/home-b`) or inject a feature flag into the request, which components can then read to render different UI.
+- Redirect a percentage of users to an alternative version of a page (e.g., `/home-a` vs. `/home-b`) or inject a feature flag into the request, which components can then read to render different UI.

+User Info logging - `/middleware/log`
+- Log the user's IP, useragent, requested path, timestamp

-### API Routes
+### Route Handlers

-API Route - Form Submission: A simple form that submits data to an API route, and the API route processes it (e.g., saves to a mock database or logs it).
-API Route - Data Proxy: An API route that acts as a proxy to an external API, demonstrating how to keep API keys secure on the server.
+GET request - `/route-handlers/GET`
+- A basic GET request made to a route handler.
+- The Route Handler fetches data from an external API.

+POST request - `/route-handlers/POST`
+- Create a simple form (e.g., name, email, message).
+- On submission, use fetch to POST the data to the Route.
+- Display a success message or error to the user.
+- On success, show what the user entered.

-### Image Optimization
+### Image Optimization??

 A page with several images, demonstrating lazy loading, different image sizes for responsiveness, and improved performance metrics.

-## Partial Prerendering
+## Partial Prerendering??

 mabye